OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/itm.md

 # itm

-?

-This command allows the user to retrieve a list of Displays In-the-Money options for the stock ticker symbol AMD, sorted by expiry date.
-In-the-Money options have an intrinsic value and thus have a greater chance of being exercised than out-of-the-money options.
-The command also displays a summary of the option chain, including the expiry date, strike price, and bid/ask prices.
+This command allows the user to retrieve a list of In-the-Money options for the stock ticker symbol sorted by expiry date.
+The command compares the amount of Calls and Puts In-the-Money vs Out-the-Money and gives a total.

 ### Usage